dscape/rewrite/README.md

      try          { xdmp:apply( h:function() ) }
      catch ( $e ) { h:error( $e ) }

+This assumes a hypothetical `users.xqy` file that actually does the work of listing users and retrieving information about a user.

+It also contains a `helper.xqy` module.
+The `helper.xqy` module is contained in lib as an example but is not part of `rewrite`, so you can/should modify it to fit your needs or even create your fully fledged [MVC][10] framework.

-Check features for a description of what the `routes.xml` file translates to.
-This section also doesn't cover how to set up an HTTP Application Server in MarkLogic.
+This section doesn't cover how to set up an HTTP Application Server in MarkLogic.
 If you are a beginner I suggest you start by browsing the [MarkLogic Developer Community site][7] or sign up for some [training][8].

 ## paths.xml
 You can use a `paths.xml` file to override the defaults for: